Alain de Benoist: Early life (1957–1961)

-De Benoist was still in high school at Lycée Montaigne and Louis-le-Grand during the turmoils of the Algerian war (1954-1962), a period that shaped his political views.
-In 1957, he met the daughter of the antisemite journalist and conspiracy theorist Henry Coston.
+De Benoist was still in high school at Montaigne and Louis-le-Grand lycées during the turmoils of the Algerian War (1954–1962), a period that shaped his political views.
+In 1957, he met the daughter of the antisemitic journalist and conspiracy theorist Henry Coston.
 From the age of 15, de Benoist became interested in the nationalist right; he started a career as a journalist in 1960 by writing literary pieces and pamphlets for Coston's magazine Lectures Françaises, generally in defence of the French colonial empire and the pro-colonial paramilitary organization Organisation Armée Secrète (OAS).
-However, de Benoist stayed away from Coston’s conspiracy theories on the Freemasonry and the Jews.
+De Benoist stayed away from Coston's conspiracy theories on the Freemasonry and the Jews.

-Aged 17 in 1961, he met François d'Orcival, with whom he became the editor of France Information, an underground pro-OAS newspaper.
-The same year, de Benoist started to attend the University of Paris and joined the far-right student society Federation of Nationalist Students (FEN).
+Aged 17 in 1961, de Benoist met François d'Orcival, with whom he became the editor of France Information, an underground pro-OAS newspaper.
+The same year, he started to attend the University of Paris and joined the far-right student society Federation of Nationalist Students (FEN).
 In 1962, he became the secretary of the group's magazine, Cahiers universitaires, in which he wrote the main articles along with d'Orcival.
 As a student in law and literature, he began a period of political activism and developed a passion for fantastique cinema.
 According to philosopher Pierre-André Taguieff, de Benoist possessed an intellectual curiosity that was lacking among his elder colleagues like Dominique Venner (1935–2013) or Jean Mabire (1927–2006), and the young journalist led them to discover a conceptual universe "that they could not imagine", no more than its "possible ideological exploitations".